gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 gyr[a,b]c = ⊖(a ⊕ b) ⊕ (a ⊕ (b ⊕ c))
 ```

-The automorphism gyr[a,b] preserves the metric structure, acting as an isometry analogous to unitary transformations in Hilbert space [11].
+The automorphism gyr[a,b] preserves the metric structure, acting as an isometry.
 A bi-gyrogroup possesses both left and right gyroassociative structure, with distinct left and right gyration operators.

 ## 4.3 Modal-Gyrogroup Correspondence